 Business Sweden has supported Swedish businesses in Hong Kong with strategic advice and its local network since 1982.
 Together with our colleagues in China, the office in Hong Kong also covers Macao and southern China.
 Business Sweden in Hong Kong also works closely with Nordic Innovation House, a joint government initiative to give Nordic startups, scale-ups and corporations a head-start in the most relevant global innovation hubs.

-What are the main advantages for expansion in Hong Kong?
+What are the main advantages for Swedish companies having a presence in Hong Kong?